thoughtspot/thoughtspot.github.io/_admin/loading/chasm-trap.md

 | 34 |  Green |  Granny Smith |  Cooking |
 | 09  | Yellow  |  Golden  | Snack  |

-In a business you might have several fact tables that access dimension tables.
-So, an apple orchard may record waste in addition to sales:
+As you can imagine, in a business you might have several fact tables that access dimension tables.
+So, an apple business may record waste as well as sales.

 | TimeID  | AppleTypeID  | StoreID  |  Units Wasted |
 |---|---|---|---|